Jeordman/React-ts-node-Interview/README.md

 Hit localhost:9000 to test
 -----------------------------

-# after env is working rever to TODO.md
+# after env is working rever to TODO.pdf for your instructions!